 The outer wall and moat around the temple stretch for 3.6 Km.
 There are large grounds around the temple and a long path leads to the main temple.

 The king Suryavarman built and dedicated this temple to the Hindu god Vishnu.
 The main shrine was originally occupied by a statue of Vishnu and it was open on sides.
-Later on, it was converted to Buddhist temple in the 14th century and walled on sides.
+Later on, it was converted to a Buddhist temple in the 14th century and walled on sides.

 There are long corridors and galleries around the temples.
 These galleries have very detailed and beautiful bas-reliefs depicting epic Hindu stories.

 On the eastern gallery is most celebrated scenes from Hindu epic – the Churning of the Sea of Milk, showing 92 Asuras and 88 Devas using the serpent king Vasuki to churn the sea under Vishnu’s direction.